From the Starting Line | Spontaneous Coronary Artery Dissection: A Primer for the General Cardiologist

 Nkechi Ijioma, MD, FACC, is an interventional cardiologist at Altru Health System in Grand Forks, ND, and clinical assistant professor at the University of North Dakota.
 She expresses her gratitude to Sharonne N. Hayes, MD, FACC, and Marysia S. Tweet, MD, FACC, at Mayo Clinic, for their expert review.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Exercise, Stress, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Interventions and Vascular Medicine, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Exercise, Stress, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: ACC Publications, Cardiology Magazine, Pregnancy, Coronary Artery Disease, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Coronary Angiography, Nitroglycerin, Physical Exertion, Acute Coronary Syndrome, Fibromuscular Dysplasia, Cardiac Rehabilitation, Troponin, Magnetic Resonance Angiography, Takotsubo Cardiomyopathy, Aspirin, Tomography, Optical Coherence, Risk Factors, Drug-Eluting Stents, Infarction, Chills, Constriction, Pathologic, Stress, Psychological, Inpatients, Vertebral Artery, Dilatation, Follow-Up Studies, Iatrogenic Disease, Genetics, Medical, Myocardial Infarction, Mental Health, Ticlopidine, Perimenopause, Coronary Vessel Anomalies, Electrocardiography, Arrhythmias, Cardiac, Atherosclerosis, Death, Sudden, Cardiac, Chest Pain, Registries, Heart Failure, Hematoma, Prognosis, Primary Prevention, Aneurysm, Postpartum Period, Abdomen, Sports, Fever, Exercise, Comorbidity, Pelvis, Hemodynamics, Connective Tissue Diseases, Migraine Disorders, Referral and Consultation, Health Personnel, Percutaneous Coronary Intervention, Counseling, Staining and Labeling, Patient Care Team, Connective Tissue, Neurology, Diabetes Mellitus, Type 2